-If a rights holder has filed an EU-wide Application for Action (AFA) through the UK Border Force, this will cease to have effect outside the UK after 31 December 2020.
-It will be necessary to file a separate EU AFA through an EU27 Customs Authority.
-If a rights holder has filed an EU-wide AFA via one of the EU27 Customs Authorities covering the UK, this will cease to have effect in the UK after 31 December 2020 but will remain valid in the EU Member States designated.
+If a rights holder has filed an EU-wide Application for Action (AFA) through the UK Border Force, this has ceased to have effect outside the UK after 31 December 2020.
+It is necessary to file a separate EU AFA through an EU27 Customs Authority.
+If a rights holder has filed an EU-wide AFA via one of the EU27 Customs Authorities covering the UK, this will have ceased to have effect in the UK after 31 December 2020 but will remain valid in the EU Member States designated.
 A separate application will need to be filed with the UK Border Force.

 Exhaustion of rights

-The UK government will recognize exhaustion of rights for goods first placed on the market in the EEA by the rights holder.
+The UK government now recognizes exhaustion of rights for goods first placed on the market in the EEA by the rights holder.
 Goods placed on the UK market by the rights holder first may no longer be considered exhausted in the EEA, and may therefore face objections from rights holders and customs officials in the EEA.
-This leads to asymmetric exhaustion of rights.
+This means that there is now asymmetric exhaustion of rights.